The Last Fight (Grimm): Plot

 In Adalind's cell, the giggling creepy guy next door discloses via a riddle a stone Adalind is to move if she wishes to join him in an escape.
 He seems to know about her missing baby and helps her escape via various secret escape tunnels.
 Meanwhile, Renard's mother finds the spell Adalind used, and they head to the spice shop to make a reversing potion.
 Nick and crew find the type of Wesen Kingston is in the book, and the description of the wounds this Wesen inflicts match the wounds on Moore.
 When they find out they go off to confront Kingston (Stan) they first discover they have a new victim - it's Abe, who's been thrown off a roof but sporting the same puncture wounds earlier found on Moore.
 In his pocket Nick finds a suspicious 'suicide note' confessing to the murders.
-When Nick, Stan & Trubel confront Kingston, they tell him they know he's a Wesen and in fact the actual killer.
-He looks into Nicks eyes and denies knowing what they're talking about, but then is attacked by Trubel and sees she's the Grimm.
+When Nick, Hank and Trubel confront Kingston, they tell him they know he's a Wesen and in fact the actual killer.
+He looks into Nick's eyes and denies knowing what they're talking about, but then is attacked by Trubel and sees she's the Grimm.
 All three have a good knock-about but ultimately Trubel is able to get the better of Kingston by ripping off one of his horns and breaking his neck.

-Inside the gym, when Clay confronts his mother and admits that he no longer wishes to keep fighting matches, in a shocking twist of events, his mother admits she's behind hiring his coach & trainer; then suddenly woges, smashes a nearby wooden chair and viciously beats him with broken off chair leg, insisting that he needs to continue doing what he was born to do!
-A surprised, totally crestfallen yet angry Clay ultimately stands up to her when Trubel comes to his rescue and tells him he doesn't need to do what she's forcing him to do as now both Abe & Kingston are dead.
+Inside the gym, when Clay confronts his mother and admits that he no longer wishes to keep fighting matches, in a shocking twist of events, his mother admits she's behind hiring his coach and trainer; she then suddenly woges, smashes a nearby wooden chair and viciously beats him with a broken off chair leg, insisting that he needs to continue doing what he was born to do!
+A surprised, totally crestfallen yet angry Clay ultimately stands up to her when Trubel comes to his defense and tells him he doesn't need to do what she's forcing him to do as now both Abe and Kingston are dead.
 When the mother insists Clay kill the Grimm, knowing Trubel was kind to him before, he instead turns on his mother; then in anger instead bashes his own fighting arm/wrist so he's no longer able to box, finally telling his mother : "I'm done!"
-(Seeing the damage she's wreaked, the whimpering mother seems remorseful, but it's left unsure if she's truly sad for her son or what she's done, or for his fighting ability/career now wreaked and the money he brought in which supported her.)
+(Seeing the damage she's wreaked, the whimpering mother seems remorseful, but it's left unsure if she's truly sad for her son or what she's done, or for his fighting ability/career now wreaked and the money he brought in which supported her).